ADimeo/Faultynet/FaulControllersREADME.md

 The `ConfigFileFaultController` injects faults based on a .yml configuration file. `ConfigFileFaultController` currently does not support nodes or links that were added during runtime.
+If the `log` tag is present, Faultynet will write logs to the given file.

 This is the full reference for the config file:
 ```yml